vedikasontakke/EdufinnanceHub/README.md

-# Moneyfy
+# EDUFINNANCEHUB

-MoneyFy is a platform that helps you control your spending and achieve your savings goals.
+EduFinnanceHub is a platform that helps you control your spending and achieve your savings goals.

 - 💰 Add your incomes
 - 💸 Control your expenses